engineer-akshat/Data_Analytics/README.md

   4. Kwid (179 vehicles).
   5. Elite i20 (177 vehicles).

-- **Insight**: Maruti dominates the market, with compact cars like the Baleno and Grand i10 being most popular.
+- **Insight: Maruti dominates the market, with compact cars like the Baleno and Grand i10 being most popular.**

 ---